xinity/dcos-docs-site/pages/k-sphere-portal/konvoy/quick-start/index.md

     ```bash
     source <(konvoy completion bash)
     ```
+<a name="provision-and-deploy"></a>

-### Provision and deploy the cluster and addons
+## Provision and deploy the cluster and addons

 1. Verify you have valid **AWS security credentials** to deploy the cluster on AWS.

-    This step is not required if you are installing Konvoy on an internal network.
+    This step is not required if you are installing Konvoy on an internal (on-prem) network.
-    For information about installing onsite, see [Basic on-premise install]((./install-uninstall-upgrade/basic_onprem.md)).
+    For information about installing onsite, see [Install on an internal network](../install-upgrade/install_onprem/).

 1. Create a directory for storing state information for your cluster by running the following commands: